ARC Port Forwarding

 If Roon ARC can’t communicate with your server from outside the home, you’ll see a message like this in Settings:

-This is most likely because Roon wasn’t able to automatically configure your network.
+This is because Roon wasn’t able to automatically configure your network for port forwarding.

 Confirm your router supports automatic configuration